mleipnik-sogeti/AutomationProject/README.md

 There are several great resources for learning git such as https://learngitbranching.js.org/ which can offer a through visual explanation of how git works.

 To start working on this project you will first need to clone the repository.
 This can be done in a GUI or using the git clone <url> command.
 This will create a local version to work on.

+# Getting started:
+First pull down the most recent branch of the project Navigate to AutomationProject/SelTest
+Build the project which should create a bin folder and a obj folder Download the appropriate gecko driver from https://github.com/mozilla/geckodriver/releases (Most likely the windows 64 bit download.)
+Move the geckodriver.exe into the AutomationProject/SelBasic folder and into the AutomationProject/SelTest/Bin/Debug/netcoreapp2.1 folder.
+To run the project in the command line type dotnet test

+# Getting started:
+To run specific test follow the documentation on https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-test?tabs=netcore21

+examples are listed under cheetsheet

+# cheat Sheet:
+Run test by name: dotnet test --filter name~BBHomeTestDevSup run test by catagory: dotnet test --filter testcategory~Tutorial web driver needs to be in same folder as csproj and in test/debug/netcoreapp